Chefs Notes

 Lamb Gyro Bowl -The thing you're now craving

 Lamb gyro is a Greek dish, cooked and served like shawarma or donair.
 Gyro is traditionally cooked on a vertical spit, but this recipe miniaturizes it into individual portions, which are cooked on bamboo skewers.
-The gyro skewers are served with rice, salad and a wedge of lemon.
-The lamb gyro bowl makes a perfect lunch or light dinner.
-If you’d like to make your own, check out the recipe below.
+The gyro skewers are served with rice, salad and a wedge of lemon, making it a perfect lunch or light dinner.

 Lamb Gyro Skewers